Tariya321/EE-practice/Assembly/AT89C51/8-bit responder/README.md

 1. Time set
 2. Wait for starting
+3. Start and buzzer
-3. Count down and wait for answer
+4. Count down and wait for answer
-4. Two options
+5. Two options
    1. Time out, beep half second & automatical reset
    2. Or someone answered in time, then waiting for manual reset

+## Note

+Their system frequence is different, so we have adjusted the corresponding code